xdit-project/xDiT/README.md

 -  [🔴 DiT-XL](https://huggingface.co/facebook/DiT-XL-2-256)

-<h2 id="show-cases">📈 Performance</h2>
+<h2 id="perf">📈 Performance</h2>

-Here present the benchmark Results on Pixart-Alpha with 20-step DPM solver as the scheduler.
+Here are the benchmark results for Pixart-Alpha using the 20-step DPM solver as the scheduler across various image resolutions.
+To replicate these findings, please refer to the script at [./legacy/scripts/benchmark.sh](./legacy/scripts/benchmark.sh).

-You can  adapt to [./legacy/scripts/benchmark.sh](./legacy/scripts/benchmark.sh) to benchmark latency and memory usage of different parallel approaches.
+**TBD**: Updates results on hybrid parallelism.

 1. The Latency on 4xA100-80GB (PCIe)